 Helps Prioritize Business Objectives

 A complete business plan guides management in setting and prioritizing business objectives.
-The plan therefore provides a basis for:
+The business plan thereby provides a basis for:

-- Identifying contingencies and critical success factors that must be met in order to achieve objectives.
+- Identifying contingencies and critical success factors critical for meeting objectives.

 Source for Budgeting

 The business plan serves as the primary starting resource for developing budgets.
-This is because the business plan captures the company's forecasts for spending and incoming revenues.
+The business plan serves as the primary starting resource for developing budgets.
+In this role, it is indispensable for budgetary work because it captures the company's forecasts for spending and incoming revenues.

 Serves as a Resource for Business Case Analysis

-The business plan serves those building or evaluating business case analyses.
+The business plan is a critical resource for those building or evaluating business case analyses.
 Business Case Analysis is central for instance, for supporting capital acquisitions, investments, product or marketing decisions, and project proposals.

-The contents, structure, and emphasis in the business plan will be designed to address the purposes and uses that are most important to management, owners, and investors.
+The contents, structure, and emphasis in the business plan are designed to address purposes that are most important to management, owners, and investors.

-A business plan for a start up company will be constructed especially to show potential investors or loan sources all of the following:
+Founders of a business startup construct a business plan, intending to show potential investors or loan sources all of the following:

 - The company's business prospects are good.